arichtman/icalendar-leave-optimiser/content/docs/introduction.md

 +++
 title = "Introduction"
-description = "Cal-Opt: Getting you where you want to be." date = 2021-05-01T08:00:00+00:00 updated = 2021-05-01T08:00:00+00:00
+description = "icalendar-leave-optimiser: Getting you where you want to be." date = 2021-05-01T08:00:00+00:00 updated = 2021-05-01T08:00:00+00:00
 draft = false